-- Potential signs of degradation or distress, such as corrosion, exposure of reinforcement, and concrete spalling; - (b) Records of structure connections that appear to be field modified from standard connections; - Measurements of interface separations between buildings, and description of gap filler materials, if present; - (d) Survey of equipment that enables the estimation of temporary loading during maintenance or refuelling conditions;53 - (e) Survey of as-built versus as-designed bulk storage spaces (mass capacity), roof equipment and roofing materials.
+- (a) Potential signs of degradation or distress, such as corrosion, exposure of reinforcement and concrete spalling; - (b) Records of structure connections that appear to be field modified from standard connections: - (c) Measurements of interface separations between buildings and description of gap filler materials, if present; - (d) Survey of equipment that enables the estimation of temporary loading during maintenance or refuelling conditions;53 - (e) Survey of as-built versus as-designed bulk storage spaces (mass capacity), roof equipment and roofing materials.

-SEISMIC FAILURE MODES FOR MECHANICAL EQUIPMENT IN NUCLEAR INSTALLATIONS

-A.5.
-Mechanical equipment in nuclear installations typically includes process equipment, pumps, tanks and heat exchangers, fans and air handlers, and valves.
-The review of the seismic capacity of these items should include their anchorage, support structure, mounting configuration, construction, and ability to function.
+SEISMIC FAILURE MODES FOR MECHANICAL EQUIPMENT IN NUCLEAR INSTALLATIONS valves.
+The review of the seismic capacity of these items should include their anchorage, support structure, mounting configuration, construction and ability to function.
 Some damage to the equipment is tolerable if it does not compromise the equipment's ability to perform its credited function (e.g. active function) or its leaktightness or structural integrity.
-The functional assessment should include time considerations, such as whether a component is needed to operate during or after earthquake shaking, and for how long without outside support.
+The functional assessment should include time considerations, such as whether a component is needed to operate during or after earthquake shaking and for how long without outside support.
 The assessment should also include potential seismic interactions and the flexibility of attached distribution system lines.